nannau/era_stream/README.md

 The project is still under development, and I'm still learning from the Earthmover code at the time of writing!

-This code was informally tested with [ARCO data provided by Google.](https://cloud.google.com/storage/docs/public-datasets/era5) and had very nice results with very little latency.
+This code was tested with [ARCO data provided by Google](https://cloud.google.com/storage/docs/public-datasets/era5) and had very nice results right out of the box with very little latency.
 It should also work with other cloud storage objects.
 For example, in the coming weeks/months I will be working on implementing this with high-resolution WRF model output.

 ### Installation